 What is your personal favourite beer garden in Munich and why?

 There’s a small but great beer garden in the south of Munich which we love to meet at.
 It’s practically a hidden gem, unlike the Chinesischer Turm (beer garden) – we don’t really want to give its name away.
 But during filming for the adverts, we also fell head-over-heels in love with the Michaeli beer garden.
 It is a really beautiful place right on the small lake in the Ostpark.
 You just need to watch out for swan poo!
 (Laughs)

 Franziska, many thanks for the interview!

-Good to know: If you've got the taste for it now and want to have one of our certified rickshaw guides show you the sights of Munich, the best thing to do is book our beer and pretzels pedicab tour: beer and snack included.
+Good to know: If you've got the taste for it now and want to have one of our certified rickshaw guides show you the sights of Munich, the best thing to do is book our pedicab tour Old Town and Englischer Garten.

 You should also know that Franziska Wanninger and Martin Frank have written a book together: Der famose Freistaat – Bayern verstehen für Anfänger und Fortgeschrittene (The Famous Free State: Understanding Bavaria for Beginners and Advanced Learners).

 The two cabaret artists illustrate what Bavaria and its inhabitants are like – they explain the language, which is worth preserving; and the people, who you must first to learn to understand; and they dissect the clichés like a chicken on the Wiesn.
 To see the cabaret artists live – with social distancing rules in place – visit their websites for lists of upcoming performances, at www.franziska-wanninger.de and www.martinfrank-kabarett.de.